muratk3n/thirdwave/en/README.md

 product.
 It is treated as some sort of pre-modern craft.
 Just like there was the shoemaker, ironsmith, bakery, there is.. the teacher.
 Shoemaker works on his shoes, his product is as good as he can make it, teacher same way.
-But we modernized shoemaking, all kinds of food prep.
-But we only modernized [some parts](2011/02/grading.md) of ed, of the "craft", ending up with a bastardized, bizarre mixture of modern and pre-modern.
+We modernized shoemaking, all kinds of food prep but we only modernized [some parts](2011/02/grading.md) of ed, of the "craft", ending up with a bastardized, bizarre mixture of modern and pre-modern.
 Grading is an industrial approach.

 ---